SUB CONTRACTING STATEMENT

 Publication and Review

-In compliance with the Education & Skills Funding Agency and Liverpool City Region Combined Authority below is the annual summary of the sub-contractor’s actual level of funding that has been paid for 2019/20 contract year.
+In compliance with the Education & Skills Funding Agency and Liverpool City Region Combined Authority below is the annual summary of the sub-contractor’s actual level of funding that has been allocated for 2020/21 contract year.

 Asset Training and Consultancy UKPRN 10000427